Those who are familiar with the mechanics of an aquaponics system understand the importance of the continuous rising and falling of the water levels.

 Using a bell siphon improves the oxygenation to the roots of the hydronic plants.
 As the bell siphon drains out water regularly, the full lengths of the roots are exposed to air regularly.
 This promotes oxygen intake, thus aiding in plant growth and the overall health of the plants.
 The indefinite flood and drain cycle allows the plants to remain hydrated and take in nutrients as well as oxygen for a balanced intake of required elements.

 Constant and Consistent Movement of Water

 Bell siphons allow for the constant and consistent movement of water out of and into the grow bed.
-This regular in and out flow of water improves the oxygen level of the water and prevents water stagnation which could attract bacteria, mold, mosquitoes and rodents.
-The water flow improves supports for the healthy growth of the plants.
+This regular in and out flow of water improves the oxygen level of the water and prevents water stagnation which could attract bacteria, mold, mosquitoes, and rodents.
+The water flow improves support for the healthy growth of the plants.